jtesta/ssh-audit/README.md

 Guides to harden server & client configuration can be found here: [https://www.ssh-audit.com/hardening_guides.html](https://www.ssh-audit.com/hardening_guides.html)

 ## Pre-Built Packages
-Pre-built packages are available for Windows (see the releases page), PyPI, Snap, and Docker:
+Pre-built packages are available for Windows (see the [Releases](https://github.com/jtesta/ssh-audit/releases) page), PyPI, Snap, and Docker:

 To install from PyPI:
 ```